Last updated on September 19, 2025

 Step 4: Use Growth Stimulants

-By applying a growth stimulant to the leaves and soil, your rose can bounce back into total health quickly.
+By applying a growth stimulant to the leaves and soil, your rose can quickly recover to total health.
 Such stimulants promote rooting and the health of a rose plant, thereby reducing recovery time.
-Remember not to overdo it as another stressor for the plant, and apply it according to directions from your manufacturer.
+Remember not to overdo it, as this can be another stressor for the plant, and apply it according to the directions from your manufacturer.

 Common Watering Problems